 The university has admission and retention standards that apply to all undergraduates.
 The following policy pertains to any additional admission and retention standards proposed by colleges and departments.

-Proposals for the addition of admission/retention standards to existing major or college requirements require a Category II Proposal.
-Admission/retention standards that are part of a proposal for a new instructional program are included in the Category I Proposal for the new program.
+Proposals for the addition of admission/retention standards to existing major or college requirements require a Change Major or Change College Requirements proposal via the Curriculum Proposal System.
+Admission/retention standards that are part of a proposal for a new instructional program are included in the proposal for the new program.

 Any proposed admission/retention standards must discuss mechanisms designed to alert and assist students who are having difficulty or who need to change to another major.

-Courses taken at a community college or other four year institution must be treated the same as equivalent courses at OSU.
-It is not the policy of the university to discriminate against students who transfer equivalent courses to OSU.
+Courses deemed equivalent to OSU courses which were taken at a community college or other four-year institution must be treated the same as OSU equivalent courses at OSU.
+The university does not discriminate against students who transfer equivalent courses to OSU.

 If proposed admission/retention standards deviate from procedures for the computation of GPAs and the policies on the use of repeated courses adopted by the Faculty Senate, the deviation must not work to the disadvantage of students.